What is Dementia?

 One type of dementia, frontotemporal disorders, is more common in middle-aged than older adults.
 The causes of dementia can vary, depending on the types of brain changes that may be taking place.
 Alzheimer’s disease is the most common cause of dementia in older adults.
 Other dementias include Lewy body dementia, frontotemporal disorders, and vascular dementia.
 It is common for people to have mixed dementia—a combination of two or more types of dementia.
 For example, some people have both Alzheimer’s disease and vascular dementia.
 (Source: National Institute on Aging)

 To listen to a first-hand account about living with dementia, explore “The Forgetting: Inside the Mind of Alzheimer’s,” a podcast co-hosted by esteemed experts, David Shenk and Greg O’Brien.
 In 2009 O’Brien was diagnosed with Alzheimer’s disease and through this podcast, describes his daily experiences living with the disease.
-This podcast targets people diagnosed with dementia and their care partners.

 The Alzheimer’s Association